-Ultimate Medical Academy was founded in 1994 as Ultimate Learning Center, Inc., a non-profit educational institution serving the local Tampa community's need for trained Nursing Assistants and other healthcare professionals.
-The school's name was later changed to Ultimate Medical Academy.
-Over time, recognizing the growing need in Florida for trained professionals in other healthcare specialties and employers' needs for multiskilled staff, UMA began to offer a wide range of programs focused on developing allied healthcare professionals.
-In January of 2005, the school was acquired by Ultimate Medical Academy, LLC.
-The school expanded its program offerings, launched online programs to students throughout the US, and added three continuing medical education divisions.
-In March 2015, Clinical and Patient Educators Association (CPEA), a 501(c)(3) nonprofit organization, acquired UMA.
-CPEA focuses on developing quality, innovative education for healthcare practitioners and the patient communities they serve.
+Ultimate Medical Academy was founded in 1994 as Ultimate Learning Center, Inc., a non-profit educational institution serving the local Tampa community's need for training healthcare professionals.
+In January 2005, the school was acquired by Ultimate Medical Academy, LLC and expanded its program offerings, and launched online programs.
+In March 2015, Clinical and Patient Educators Association (CPEA), a 501 (c)(3) nonprofit organization, acquired UMA.
+UMA continues to focus on its mission of serving as a dynamic educational institution committed to equipping and empowering students to excel in healthcare careers.
 The board of directors governing UMA consists of: Darlyne Bailey, Ph.D.
 (Chair), Theodore Polin (Vice Chair), Richard Friedman, Matthew Wootten, Christopher Hawk, M.D., Steve Burghardt, Ph.D., and Sheila McDevitt.
 Ultimate Medical Academy continues to focus on its mission of serving as a dynamic educational institution committed to equipping and empowering students to excel in healthcare careers.